HyperHDG/HyperHDG/README.md

 In addition to the terms imposed by the LGPL v2.1 or later, we ask for the following courtesy:

-> Every publication presenting numerical results obtained with the help of hyperHDG should state the
+> Every publication presenting numerical results obtained with the help of HyperHDG should state the
-> name of the library and cite appropriate hyperHDG references listed at the top of the file
+> name of the library and cite appropriate HyperHDG references listed at the top of the file
 > [Publications.txt](Publications.txt).

 This is the usual, fair way of giving credit to contributors to a scientific result.
 In addition, it